(Since February 2008)

 - In May 2017 a memorandum of understanding was signed between Attivarti.org (the NGO managing the non-profit part of the project) and the Institute of Biometeorology of the Italian Research Council.
 This follows a similar document signed with the University of Pisa at the end of 2015 (see article on the International Journal of Sustainable Lighting, Feb. ’17).

-An update will be provided in February 2017.
-Should this page not be updated, please refere to the “News/blog” sections of pibinko.org and Attivarti.org (generally maintained both in Italian and English)
+- …check out the “News/blog” sections of pibinko.org and Attivarti.org (generally maintained both in Italian and English)

 For more information: firstname.lastname@example.org